vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 ## Further reading
 For more information about data node and developing on data node please see the data node [README ↗](https://github.com/vegaprotocol/vega/blob/master/datanode/README.md)

-## Data Node Troubleshooting
+## Data node troubleshooting

 ### Block height on begin block is too high

-If you start data-node and you receive an error that looks like:
+If you start data node and you receive an error that looks like:

 ```text
 block height on begin block, XXXXXX, is too high, the height of the last processed block is XXXXXX